bZxNetwork/bzx.network_website/collections/_posts/2020-09-02-bzxisback.markdown

 ![](/images/blog/bzxisback/image11.png)
 The asset risk parameters for Torque

 Initially we will be bucketing the trading pairs into categories with similar liquidity and volatility.
 We believe this already represents a massive leap forward in risk assessment relative to simply assessing on a per-collateral basis.
-As we move forward, we will take a data-driven approach to optimizing each risk parameter for every trading pair, and we have this approach economically audited.
+As we move forward, we will take a data-driven approach to optimizing each risk parameter for every trading pair.

 ### Integration Risk Assessment